-California wildfires prompt evacuation calls
+California wildfires force summer camp, hundreds to evacuate

 Story highlights

-About 150 to 200 homes were in danger, CNN affiliate KABC reported.
-It said the quickly-growing fire used tall grass and drought-stricken vegetation for fuel.

-"Low humidity, high heat and the winds are right — and there's just a lot of stuff to burn," Santa Barbara County spokeswoman Gina DePinto told the Los Angeles Times.
+(CNN)Wildfires burning through California left children at a summer camp temporarily stranded and forced campers to leave behind tents and boats to escape the flames.

+In Santa Barbara County, the Whittier Fire began Saturday and quickly expanded within hours, burning over 5,000 acres, county spokeswoman Gina DePinto said.

-Another blaze, called the Whittier Fire, that was close to Los Padres National Forest was threatening structures at Camp Whittier and Lake Cachuma, the sheriff said.
-The fire is burning on both sides of highway 154 near the San Marcos Pass
+The blaze, which is close to Los Padres National Forest, is burning on both sides of highway 154 near the San Marcos Pass.

-The fire started Saturday and grew to 3,300 acres, according to officials.
+At least 2,000 people were evacuated Saturday, including at least 60 campers -- most of them children-- who were attending the Circle V Ranch, a popular summer camp program in the area, DePinto said.

+All campers and staff are safe, organizers said in a message posted on social media.

+The flames spread to several recreational areas such as Camp Whittier and Lake Cachuma, forcing visitors to abandon tents, RVs and boats.
+A sheriff's vehicle was also destroyed east of Lake Cachuma but the deputy was not hurt, a county spokesman said on Twitter.

+The fire is believed to have started Saturday around 1:45 p.m. (local time) at Camp Whittier.
+The cause of the fire remains unknown, Los Padres National Forest officials said.

-On the county Twitter feed, officials said some outbuildings had been burned.
+On the county Twitter feed, officials said the fire was 0% contained late Saturday.

 Forecasters said the high temperatures Sunday will be near 95 Fahrenheit.
 Winds might gust as fast as 20 mph, the National Weather Service said.